Wiener Werkstätte: Style

 The Workshop "derived inspiration from the rich tradition of the glorious past" with fine workmanship and high attention to detail, hearkening back to a more civilized, and secure, time.
 Beginning with the 14th Exhibition of the Vienna Secession in 1902, the radical distinctiveness of certain Viennese artists began to emerge, setting a foundation for the widespread Modernist movement; this became known as Wiener-Werkstätte-Stil (literally, the Vienna Workshops Style).
 Among the innovators were the Austrian designers Gisela Falke von Lilienstein and Else Unger, and the Viennese architect Josef Hoffmann.
 The latter's cubist sculpture created in 1902 marked a break into independence for many Viennese artists.
 His works from this period are especially remarkable when one considers that the term "cubism" only found its way into the art lexicon around 1907 to describe the work of Pablo Picasso.

 Dresses by Eduard Josef Wimmer-Wisgrill inspired Paul Poiret's when the latter visited the Workshop's Berlin exhibition in 1913.
 The work was considered both highly fashionable as well as functional.
 Other pieces at the exhibition included day and evening clothes, housedresses and negligees.
-Some of the earliest productions of the fashion workshop were artists smocks for Klimt and sculptor Anton Hanack.
+Some of the earliest productions of the fashion workshop were artist smocks for Klimt and sculptor Anton Hanack.